-The Multnomah County Office of Emergency Management (MCEM) coordinates training and exercise opportunities designed to increase disaster resilience and response readiness across Multnomah County in preparation for potential emergencies and/or disasters.
-Training and exercise opportunities bring community stakeholders together from local emergency management, local and state government, public safety/first responders, nonprofit and volunteer organizations, and the private sector.
+The Multnomah County Office of Emergency Management (MCEM) coordinates training and exercise opportunities designed to increase disaster resilience and response readiness across the County in preparation for potential emergencies and/or disasters.
+Training and exercise opportunities bring community partners together local, state, and Federal governments, public safety/first responders, non-profit and volunteer organizations, and the private sector.
 By validating emergency plans and procedures, stakeholders are able to identify strengths and areas for improvement.
-Well crafted exercises and trainings based on identified gaps prepare personnel to respond effectively to and recover quickly from real world incidents.
+Training and exercise opportunities based on identified gaps prepare personnel to respond effectively to and recover quickly from real world incidents.

 - Emergency Management Institute On-Campus & Independent Study Training.
 Popular Online Courses:

 - National Domestic Preparedness Consortium (Includes additional five Public Safety-Focused Training Organizations)

 - Multnomah County Emergency Management (MCEM) Training Calendar

 - Regional Disaster Preparedness Organization (RDPO) Training Calendar

 - State of Oregon Emergency Management (OEM) Training Calendar

 - State of Oregon Department of Public Safety Standards and Training (DPSST) Training Calendar

 - State of Washington Emergency Management Division (EMD) Training Calendar

 - Federal Emergency Management Agency (FEMA) Region X Training and Exercise Calendar